MessedUpProjects/MessedUpProjects.github.io/_posts/2023-10-25-Wooden-Toolbox.md

 render_with_liquid: false
 ---

-During my exchange in Sweden I managed to get myself into Linholemns Makerspace - student run space where you can spend evenings building.
+During my exchange in Sweden I managed to get myself into Linholmens Makerspace - student run space where you can spend evenings building.
 This is where I made this toolbox to store and transport my tools. <br>
 Wooden construction, with opening on the top, and a small drawer at the bottom.
 Heavy but practical.